Brand Name: Cosmofer Ampoule.

 Each CosmoFer 50 mg/ml for injection and for infusion contains: iron dextran .......
 50 mg / ml

-- an iron replacement product, is indicated for treatment of adult and pediatric patients of age 4 months and older with documented iron deficiency who have intolerance to oral iron or an unsatisfactory response to oral iron
+- an iron replacement product is indicated for the treatment of adult and pediatric patients of age 4 months and older with documented iron deficiency who have an intolerance to oral iron or unsatisfactory response to oral iron

 - The normal recommended dosage schedule is 100200 mg iron corresponding to 24 ml, two or three times a week depending on the hemoglobin level.
 However, if clinical circumstances require rapid delivery of iron to the body iron stores

 - CosmoFer® may be administered as a total dose infusion up to a total replacement dose corresponding to 20 mg iron/kg body weight.

 - The CosmoFer injection should not be administered concomitantly with oral iron preparations as the absorption of oral iron will be reduced (please refer to section 4.5).

 ○ CosmoFer® must be diluted only in 0.9% sodium chloride solution (normal saline) or in 5% glucose solution.

 ○ CosmoFer® in a dose of 100200 mg iron (24ml) may be diluted in 100 ml.
 On each occasion the first 25 mg of iron should be infused over a period of 15 minutes.
 If no adverse reactions occur during this time the remaining portion of the infusion should be given at an infusion rate of not more than 100 ml in 30 minutes.

 ○ CosmoFer® may be administered in a dose of 100 – 200 mg iron (24